neilnmartin/dnd5e-graphql-api/README.md

 `make all`

 ### Description:
-  A graphql api for Dungeons and Dragons 5th Edition written in Go.
+  A GraphQL API for Dungeons and Dragons 5th Edition written in Go.
   Support for a web app client user to sign up with an email and create a character.
 A user will be able to keep track of a their DnD 5E character information and access information about 5E race, class, spells, equipment etc.

 ### Tools and packages: